-The Central Processing Unit (CPU) manages the booking and payment of interpreters for all courts and tribunals, except the Māori Land Court and Waitangi Tribunal.
+The Central Registry (CR) manages the booking and payment of interpreters for all courts and tribunals, except the Māori Land Court, Waitangi Tribunal and the Immigration & Protection Tribunal.

-Contact CPU if the hearing is 3 days away (or less) and you haven’t received a confirmation email.
-You should contact CPU at any time if you’ve misplaced your documents.
+Contact the CR if a hearing you’re booked for is three days away (or less) and you haven’t received a confirmation email.
+If you’ve misplaced your documents, please contact the CR.